rust-lang/book/nostarch/chapter05.md

 To call this associated function, we use the `::` syntax with the struct name;
 `let sq = Rectangle::square(3);` is an example.
-This function is namespaced by the struct: the `::` syntax is used for both associated functions and namespaces created by modules.
+This function is namespaced by the struct: The `::` syntax is used for both associated functions and namespaces created by modules.
 We’ll discuss modules in Chapter 7.